hdaltuntas/geotechical-parameters/README.md

 4. Added `cu` and `cpt` inputs for the deformation modulus calculation
 5. Changed all `if` statements to `elif` for better flow control
 6. Fixed some parentheses issues in the mathematical expressions
+7. A `GeotechnicalParameters` class that organizes all calculation methods as static methods
+8. Proper docstrings for each method explaining what it calculates
+9. A main() function that handles user input and displays results
+10. Better organized output formatting
+11. Consistent naming conventions
+12. Proper error handling for invalid inputs